Tiny stones may cause no symptoms, but larger stones can cause excruciating pain in the area between the ribs and hips in the back.

 Stones may form because the urine becomes too saturated with salts that can form stones or because the urine lacks the normal inhibitors of stone formation.
 Citrate is such an inhibitor because it normally binds with calcium that is often involved in forming stones.

 Stones, especially tiny ones, may not cause any symptoms.
 Stones in the bladder may cause pain in the lower abdomen.
 Stones that obstruct the ureter or renal pelvis or any of the kidney’s drainage tubes may cause back pain or renal colic.
-Renal colic is characterized by an excruciating intermittent pain, usually in the area between the ribs and hip, that spreads across the abdomen and often extends to the genital area.
+Renal colic is characterized by an excruciating intermittent pain, usually in the area between the ribs and hip on one side, that spreads across the abdomen and often extends to the genital area.
 The pain tends to come in waves, gradually increasing to a peak intensity, then fading, over about 20 to 60 minutes.
 The pain may radiate down the abdomen toward the groin or testis or vulva.

 Other symptoms include nausea and vomiting, restlessness, sweating, and blood or a stone or a piece of a stone in the urine.
 A person may have an urge to urinate frequently, particularly as a stone passes down the ureter.
 Chills, fever, burning or pain during urination, cloudy, foul-smelling urine, and abdominal swelling sometimes occur.